-If you are a cancer survivor, having a baby is a difficult decision for both men and women.
-Survivors and their partners need to think about many things before starting or adding to their families.
+If you are a cancer survivor, having a baby may be a difficult decision for both men and women.
+Survivors and their partners need to think about many things before starting or adding to their family.

 Pregnancy after cancer treatment